Reselim/cmdr-additions/README.md

 Shows a message that covers all players' screens.

 Arguments:
-- `string` Message — The message to show
+- `string` Content — The content of the message to show

 ### Server message
 `servermessage`, `sm`